How To Fix A Wetsuit Zipper

 How To Fix a Stuck Wetsuit Zipper

 If your zipper is stuck in an unzipped position and won’t seem to move when you try to make it work, the problem is likely corrosion.
 One way to fix it is to use common white vinegar to clean it out.
-Grab the vinegar and an old toothbrush and brush it all over the zipper slider, getting the bristles as deep as you can into the area that is stuck.
+Grab the vinegar and an old toothbrush and brush it all over the zipper slider.
+Get the bristles as deep as you can into the area that is stuck.

 Once you have the area that is stuck saturated with vinegar, let it sit overnight so the vinegar can do its work.
 The next day, after some wiggling and jiggling, it might just come loose, and you will be back in business.